Ringdown waves from hairy black holes: Examples of Static Spherical Hairy Black Holes

 In particular for this case, $\rho + P_\theta = \frac{15 M q^2 r^2}{8 \pi (q^2 + r^2)^{7/2}}$, then the energy conditions NEC and WEC are satisfied.
 Within our perturbative approximation, SEC and DEC reduce to

 where $\overset{\circ}{\Longrightarrow}$ implies ``around UCOP".
 While NEC, WEC, and SEC are compatible with $|q|/M \ll 1$, DEC is not compatible with a small $|q|/M$.

-In figure \ref{fig:fig1-1}, we observe that the tangential fluid parameter $w_\theta$ becomes smaller if we increase the value of the hairy parameter $q$.
-At the asymptotic region, the value of the tangential parameter tend to $1.5$ for any finite value of $q$.
-In figure \ref{fig:fig1-2} we can observe that the $\delta \Omega / \Omega_0$ is positive and $\delta \lambda / \lambda_0$ negative as expressed in \eqref{eq:O1} and \eqref{eq:L1}.
+In Fig.~\ref{fig:fig1-1}, we observe that the tangential fluid parameter $w_\theta$ becomes smaller if we increase the value of the hairy parameter $q$.
+At the asymptotic region, the value of the tangential parameter tends to $1.5$ for any finite value of $q$.
+In Fig.~\ref{fig:fig1-2} we can observe that the $\delta \Omega / \Omega_0$ is positive and $\delta \lambda / \lambda_0$ negative as expressed in \eqref{eq:O1} and \eqref{eq:L1Bardeen}.
 Where $\delta \Omega / \Omega_0$ would be positive and $\delta \lambda / \lambda_0$ would be negative for any value of $q$.
 Furthermore, equation~\eqref{eq:rho1} shows that the mass density $\rho$ remains positive for all values of $q$.